gitpython-developers/GitPython/README.md

 #### CI (and tox)

-The same linting, and running tests on all the different supported Python versions, will be performed:
+Style and formatting checks, and running tests on all the different supported Python versions, will be performed:

 - Upon submitting a pull request.
 - On each push, *if* you have a fork with GitHub Actions enabled.